jonas089/Rust/Readme.md

 .root/minigrep Project.

+## To be done:
+- Revise cargo test, to know what is being called.
+Currently it seems that cargo test runs a test function in the lib.rs, but it's not clear why?

-# To Mark: Currently on Chapter 12.4
+# To Mark: Currently on Chapter 12.5

 the smaller coding examples from the Rust book, that i've done are in Small_Practicals/src/main.rs

 ## Latest Changes:
-+ Finished 12.3
++ Finished 12.4
++ Reviewed Chapter 10.3
-+ 12.4 Requires a better understanding of Chapter 10.3 - Lifetimes, so I reviewed Chapter 10
++ Watched a video on Lifetime for better understanding